XiongPengNUS/rsome/README.md

     Running time: 0.0005s

 In this sample code, a model object is created by calling the constructor <code>Model()</code> imported from the <code>road.ro</code> toolbox.
-Based on the model object, decision variables <code>x</code> and <code>y</code> are created by the method <code>dvar()</code>.
-These variables are then used in specifying the objective function and model constraints.
-The last step is calling the <code>solve()</code> method to solve the problem via the imported solver interface <code>grb</code>.
-Once the solution completes, a message showing the solution status and running time will be printed.
+Based on the model object, decision variables <code>x</code> and <code>y</code> are created with the method <code>dvar()</code>.
+Variables are then used in specifying the objective function and constraints.
+The last step is to call the <code>solve()</code> method to solve the problem via the imported solver interface <code>grb</code>.
+Once the solution procedure completes, a message showing the solution status and running time will be printed.

-According to the [Gurobi solution status](https://www.gurobi.com/documentation/9.0/refman/optimization_status_codes.html), the status code <code>2</code> suggests that the problem was solved to optimality (subject to tolerances), and an optimal solution is available.
-The optimal solution and the corresponding objective value can be attained by the <code>get()</code> method.
+According to the [Gurobi solution status](https://www.gurobi.com/documentation/9.0/refman/optimization_status_codes.html), the status code <code>2</code> suggests that the problem was solved to optimality (subject to tolerances) and an optimal solution is available.
+The optimal solution and the corresponding objective value can be obtained by the <code>get()</code> method.

 ```python